-The non-exam assessment (NEA) for the A-level specification only is 'Making Connections', and consists of an investigation.
+The non-exam assessment (NEA) for the A-level specification only is 'Independent critical study: texts across time', and consists of one extended essay and a bibliography.

-Visit aqa.org.uk/7707 for detailed information about all aspects of NEA administration.
+Visit aqa.org.uk/7712 for detailed information about all aspects of NEA administration.

 The head of the school or college is responsible for making sure that NEA is conducted in line with our instructions and Joint Council for Qualifications (JCQ) instructions.